Recent Events

 Kpatihi Naa Azindow Nantogmah surrounded by his royal family, presides at the Durbar.

-August 2024: Art Lessons for Hope for Children Academy
+August 2024: Hope for Children Academy, Some Art Lessons

 In August 2024 Maya Coggeshall-Burr (17), a rising high school senior, headed to Hope for Children Academy in Bimbilla with her mother, Nadya Tkachenko, carrying 2 suitcases (over 100 pounds!) filled with colored pencils, paper and paint.
 Maya, an accomplished artist, was volunteering to give art lessons to about 300 children in each of the classes, nursery through 6th grades over four days.